jussi-cohesity/cohesity-scripts/vmware-backupstatus-customattributes/README.md

-# Cohesity VMware VM backup status info to notes field
+# Cohesity VMware VM backup status info to Custom Attributes

-This is an example powershell script to update VMware VM's notes field to include info of latest backup runs
+This is an example powershell script to update VMware VM's Custom Attributes to include info of latest backup runs

-NOTE!!
-THIS SCRIPT WILL REPLACE CONTENT OF VM'S NOTES FIELD!

 # Prerequisites